coincashew/docs/docs/ethpillar/README.md

 ## Welcome to EthPillar

-EthPillar is a fully open-source tool that simplifies running and managing Ethereum nodes and validators through a text-based user interface (TUI).
+EthPillar is a fully open-source tool that simplifies running and managing Ethereum nodes and validators via a text-based user interface (TUI).

-This guide introduces EthPillar's capabilities and features, and how to start running your own node.
+This guide outlines EthPillar's features and how to start running your own node.

 <img src="/img/preview02.png" alt=""/>
 EthPillar's TUI - Navigate the menu to control your node

 ### What you can do with EthPillar

-EthPillar is designed to empower the solo home staker or node runner with a seamless install and node management textual user interface (TUI).
-No complicated terminal commands to remember any more making running your own full node or validator node super accessible, super fast and super easy.
+EthPillar empowers solo home stakers and node runners with a seamless installation and node management textual user interface (TUI).
+No complex terminal commands are needed, making running your own full node or validator node highly accessible, fast, and easy.

 Here's a list of common node configurations and common uses.